 What does a cell look like in cellular networks?

 Cells do have a certain level of overlap with each other to allow some time for the handover to take place when someone is moving from one cell to another.
 A regular cell is known as a macrocell, and its range can be in tens of kilometres.
-There are different kinds of cells though including microcells and other smaller cells.
-The base stations are part of the mobile radio network.
+There are different kinds of cells though, including microcells and other smaller cells.
+I have written a detailed post on cells in mobile communications, which can provide you with more details.

 Here are some helpful downloads